ROCm/AMDMIGraphX/README.md

 then all the prerequisites are in the folder `depend`, and MIGraphX is built in the `build` directory.

 Note that for ROCm3.7 and later releases, Ubuntu 18.04 or later releases are needed.
-Upgrapde to Ubuntu 18.04 is available at [Upgrade Ubuntu to 18.04](https://github.com/ROCmSoftwarePlatform/AMDMIGraphX/wiki/Upgrade-to-Ubuntu-18.04-for-ROCM3.7-or-later-releases)
+Upgrade to Ubuntu 18.04 is available at [Upgrade Ubuntu to 18.04](https://github.com/ROCmSoftwarePlatform/AMDMIGraphX/wiki/Upgrade-to-Ubuntu-18.04-for-ROCM3.7-or-later-releases)

 Also note that you may meet the error of `rbuild: command not found`.
 It is because rbuild is installed at `$HOME/.local/bin`, which is not in `PATH`.
 You can either export PATH as `export PATH=$HOME/.local/bin:$PATH`